wkhere/stackless/Doc/library/stackless/stackless.rst

    not be caught and discarded inherit from :exc:`BaseException`, rather than :exc:`Exception`.

-   This class is derived from :exc:`EnvironmentError`.
+   This class is derived from :exc:`SystemExit`.